ashitakara/AVOE/README.md

 ## 8. License

-This project is licensed under the .
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 9. References